hamzamooraj99/Steg-C/README.md

-# F28HS Coursework 1
+# Steganorgraphy in C Programming Language

-This is the template project for F28HS Coursework 1: Image Steganography in C. For details of the coursework, see the coursework specification on Canvas.
+This is the template project for Image Steganography in C. For details of the program, see the Report.md